Double Double Descent: On Generalization Errors in Transfer Learning between Linear Regression Tasks: Introduction

 This paper is organized as follows.
 In Section \ref{sec:Transfer Learning in the Linear Regression Case: Problem Definition} we define the transfer learning architecture examined in this paper.
-In Sections \ref{sec:Main Analytic Results - On Average}-\ref{sec:Main Analytic Results - Specific} we present the analytical and empirical results that characterize the generalization errors of the target task, and outline the cases where transfer of parameters is beneficial.
-Note that Section \ref{sec:Main Analytic Results - On Average} studies the on-average generalization error in a simplified setting where transferred parameters are chosen uniformly at random, whereas Section \ref{sec:Main Analytic Results - Specific} examines the generalization error induced by transfer of a single, specific set of parameters.
+In Section \ref{sec:The Double Descent Phenomenon in Transfer Learning} we analytically characterize the double descent phenomenon in our transfer learning setting.
+In Section \ref{sec:When is Transfer Learning Beneficial} we analyze the conditions for beneficial transfer of parameters compared to the alternatives of free and zeroed parameters.
+In Section \ref{sec:Additional Insights The Optimal H in a Componentwise Task Relation} we characterize the optimal source task to transfer from.
+Sections \ref{sec:The Double Descent Phenomenon in Transfer Learning}-\ref{sec:Additional Insights The Optimal H in a Componentwise Task Relation} are focused on the minimum $\ell_2$-norm solution in the overparameterized regime of our transfer learning setting; in Section \ref{sec:Additional Linear Regression Methods} we examine transfer learning in conjunction with the minimum $\ell_1$-norm solution and the ridge regression method.
 Section \ref{sec:Conclusion} concludes the paper.
-The Appendices include all of the proofs and mathematical developments as well as additional details and results for the empirical part of the paper.
+The Supplementary Materials include all of the proofs and mathematical developments as well as additional details and results for the empirical part of the paper.